Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Introduction

 \section{Introduction}

-Novel view synthesis (NVS) focuses on creating photo-realistic images of a 3D scene from unseen viewpoints and is significant due to its broad applicability across various real-world scenarios.
-While Neural Radiance Fields (NeRF)~\citep{mildenhall2020nerf} has largely advanced Novel View Synthesis by mapping the 3D location and view directions to a view-dependent color and volumetric density, its slow rendering hinders real-world deployment.
-To address these limitations, 3D Gaussian Splatting (3DGS) \citep{kerbl3Dgaussians} recently emerged, enabling real-time photo-realistic rendering by representing complex scenes with explicit 3D Gaussians, each of which is projected to the screen and defined by its position, anisotropic covariance, and opacity.
+Novel view synthesis (NVS) focuses on creating photo-realistic images of a 3D scene from unseen viewpoints.
+It is significant due to its broad applicability across various real-world scenarios.
+While Neural Radiance Fields (NeRF)~\citep{mildenhall2020nerf} has largely advanced Novel View Synthesis by mapping 3D locations and view directions to view-dependent colors and volumetric densities, its slow rendering speed hinders real-world deployment.
+To address these limitations, 3D Gaussian Splatting (3DGS)~\citep{kerbl3Dgaussians} recently emerged, enabling real-time photo-realistic rendering by representing complex scenes with explicit 3D Gaussians, each of which is projected to the screen and defined by its position, anisotropic covariance, and opacity.

-Despite these advantages, 3DGS and its extensions~\citep{kerbl3Dgaussians, Yu2023MipSplatting, Huang2DGS2024} rely heavily on heuristic-based adaptive density control mechanisms, such as cloning, splitting, and pruning by introducing fixed thresholds on opacity, size, and positional gradients in the view space.
-This leads to inflation in memory with redundant Gaussians when thresholds are loose or sacrifice fidelity when they are tight.
-To tackle this problem, \citet{kheradmand20243d} recast 3DGS updates as Stochastic Gradient Langevin Dynamics (SGLD), framing Gaussian updates as Markov Chain Monte Carlo (MCMC) samples from an underlying probability distribution representing scene fidelity.
+Despite these advantages, 3DGS and its extensions~\citep{Huang2DGS2024,kerbl3Dgaussians,yu2024mip} rely heavily on heuristic-based adaptive density control mechanisms, such as cloning, splitting, and pruning by introducing fixed thresholds on opacity, size, and positional gradients in the view space.
+This leads to inflation of memory with redundant Gaussians when thresholds are loose, or to a sacrifice of fidelity when they are tight.
+To tackle this problem,~\citet{kheradmand20243d} recast 3DGS updates as Stochastic Gradient Langevin Dynamics (SGLD), framing Gaussian updates as Markov Chain Monte Carlo (MCMC) samples from an underlying probability distribution representing scene fidelity.
 As SGLD updates Gaussians in the direction of the image-reconstruction gradient and adds a small noise term, the procedure behaves like a gradient-based optimizer.
 Although it replaces heuristics with state transitions, it still fixes the total number of Gaussians upfront, limiting adaptability to scenes of varying complexity.